ARC-code/stratocumulus/README.md

 Changes to frontend code do not require container restarts or image rebuilds, only a few seconds and a page refresh.
 The changes under `client/lib` are automatically watched and the frontend code bundle rebuilt by webpack running in the frontend container.
 However, any changes outside `client/lib` – for example to `client/index.js` – need an image rebuild with `docker-compose up --build`.

-To inspect frontend build errors, see the console output of the frontend container via Docker Desktop.
+To inspect frontend build errors, see the console output of the frontend container via Docker Desktop or in the terminal in which you are running `docker-compose`.

 ### The Backend